-The program first writes (or exports) an XML document as a text string from the contents of a COBOL data item.
+This program first writes (or exports) an XML document as a text string from the contents of a COBOL data item.
 Then the program reads (or imports) the same XML document and places the contents in the same COBOL data item.
 Finally, the text string representation of the XML document is copied to a disk file and the memory block that it occupied is released.

-- XML INITIALIZE (page 80).
-The XML INITIALIZE statement initializes or opens a session with the xmlif library. - XML EXPORT TEXT (page 64).
-The XML EXPORT TEXT statement constructs an XML document (as a text string) from the contents of a COBOL data item. - XML IMPORT TEXT (page 66).
-The XML IMPORT TEXT statement reads an XML document (from a text string) into a COBOL data item. - XML PUT TEXT (page 73).
-The XML PUT TEXT statement copies an XML document from a text string to a data file. - XML FREE TEXT (page 72).
-The XML FREE TEXT statement releases the memory that was allocated by XML EXPORT TEXT to hold the XML document as a text string. - XML TERMINATE (page 80).
-The XML TERMINATE statement terminates or closes the session with the xmlif library.
+- XML INITIALIZE (on page 93), which initializes or opens a session with the xmlif library. - XML EXPORT TEXT (on page 75), which constructs an XML document (as a text string) from the contents of a COBOL data item. - XML IMPORT TEXT (on page 78), which reads an XML document (from a text string) into a COBOL data item. - XML PUT TEXT (on page 86), which copies an XML document from a text string to a data file. - XML FREE TEXT (on page 84), which releases the memory that was allocated by XML EXPORT TEXT to hold the XML document as a text string. - XML TERMINATE (on page 93), which terminates or closes the session with the xmlif library.